yangyaw1/Embryo_SA_with_FGF/README.md

 # How to use the space file

-1: The name for the space file is "XXX_space.timestamp.pqr" in "PQR" folder where XXX is the file name you can modify in main file.
+1: The name for the space file is <code>XXX_space.timestamp.pqr</code> in <code>PQR</code> folder where XXX is the file name you can modify in main file.
 The timestamp is the simulation time (16C: 39000, 32C: 75000, 64C: 95000, 128C beginning: 120000, 128C mid: 160000, end of simulation: 260000)

 2: The file contains several rows and columns.
 Each row is one element.
 The column shows cell and space information: